Network Policies

 done | sort -uThis process typically returns three IPs, but repeat the commands if necessary to ensure all IPs are captured.

-Step 2: Update the Network Policy
+Step 2: Update the network policy

 Once you have the public IPs, add them to the ALLOWED_NETWORK_RULE_LIST of your Snowflake account’s active network policy.
 This change will allow the Workbench Native App to authenticate and execute queries successfully.